-In March 2016, the FASB issued amendments to the guidance on employee share-based payment accounting intended to improve the accounting for employee share-based payments.
+In March 2016, the FASB issued amendments to the guidance on employee share-based payment accounting intended to improve the accounting for employee sharebased payments.
 This amended guidance simplifies several aspects of the accounting for share-based payment award transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification in the statement of cash flows.
 The amendments are effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Early adoption is permitted.
 The Company elected to early adopt the new guidance in the second quarter of fiscal year 2016, which requires the Company to reflect any adjustments as of January 1, 2016, the beginning of the annual period that includes the interim period of adoption.
 The primary impact of the adoption was the recognition of excess tax benefits in the Company's Provision for Taxes rather than Additional Paid-In Capital for all periods in the year ended December 31, 2016.
-As no excess tax benefits were previously recognized during the three months ended March 31, 2016, no adjustments are required to show the impact to the previously reported amounts in the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2016.
-Additionally, there were no previously unrecognized excess tax benefits.
-The Company elected to apply the presentation requirements for cash flows related to excess tax benefits retrospectively and prior periods have been adjusted to remove the amounts of excess tax benefits presented in operating and financing activities in the Condensed Consolidated and Combined Statements of Cash Flows amounts for employee taxes paid in instances when the Company withheld shares for tax withholding purposes.
+As no excess tax benefits were previously recognized during the three months ended March 31, 2016.
+No adjustments are required to show the impact to the previously reported amounts in the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2016.
+Additionally, there were no previously uncercognized excess tax benefits.
+The Company elected to apply the presentation requirements for cash flows related to excess tax benefits retrospectively and prior periods have been adjusted to remove the amounts of excess tax benefits presented in operating and financing activities in the Condensed Consolidated and Combined Statements of Cash Flows.
+Such prior period adjustment was immaterial.
+Additionally, the Company has retrospectively included in financing activities on the Condensed Consolidated and Combined Statements of Cash Flows amounts for employee taxes paid in instances when the Company withheld shares for tax withholding purposes.
 The Company has elected to maintain its current accounting policy of estimating forfeitures in its computation of equity-based compensation expense.
-Upon the adoption of this guidance, the Company excluded the estimated impact of e
+Upon the adoption of this guidance, the Company excluded the estimated impact of excess tax benefits and tax deficiencies from the calculation of assumed proceeds for determining diluted net income (loss) per share using the treasury stock method.
+There was no impact on net loss per share of Class A common stock.